pokepark/PokemonRaidBot/README.md

 You can share raid polls with any chat in Telegram via a share button.

-Sharing raid polls can be restricted, so only moderators or users or both can be allowed to share a raid poll.
+Sharing raid polls can be restricted, so only specific chats/users can be allowed to share a raid poll - take a look at the permission system!

-Therefore it is possible, via a comma-separated list, to specify the chats the raid polls can be shared with.
+With a predefined list you can specify the chats which should appear as buttons for sharing raid polls.

-For the ID of a chat either forward a message from the chat to a bot like @RawDataBot or search the web for another method ;)
+For the ID of a chat either forward a message from the chat to a bot like @RawDataBot, @getidsbot or search the web for another method ;)

-A few examples:
+Example:

-#### Restrict sharing for moderators and users to chats -100111222333 and -100444555666
+#### Predefine sharing to the chats -100111222333 and -100444555666

-`define('SHARE_MODERATORS', false);`

-`define('SHARE_USERS', false);`

 `define('SHARE_CHATS', '-100111222333,-100444555666');`

-#### Allow moderators to share with any chat, restrict sharing for users to chat -100111222333

-`define('SHARE_MODERATORS', true);`

-`define('SHARE_USERS', false);`

-`define('SHARE_CHATS', '-100111222333');`

 ## Raid overview